Mohamedamin-Mohamed/Mohamedamin-Mohamed/README.md

 👋 An aspiring Software Engineer and an enthusiastic Amazonian 🌟.

 🎓 Education: Pursuing a Bachelor of Science in Computer Science at the University of Wisconsin-River Falls.
-Dean’s List honoree (Fall 2021- Spring 2023), and active member of ACM club.
+Expected graduation date 05/2025 and active member of ACM club

 💼 Work: Currently part of the Amazon family, contributing as an Inbound Associate.
 I thrive on managing inventory efficiently and optimizing workflows for seamless operations.